Florian-Wilhelm/Raspberry-Pi/README.md

 **Project 10 - GPS**

-Connecting a Pico-GPS-L76B GNSS module to the Pico
+Connecting a Pico-GPS-L76B GNSS module to the Pico.